Iranian Revolution: Khomeini moves to France (November)

-Hoping to break Khomeini's contacts with the opposition, the Shah pressured the Iraqi government to expel him from Najaf.
+Seeking to break Khomeini's contacts with the opposition, the Shah pressured the Iraqi government to expel him from Najaf.
 Khomeini left Iraq, instead moving to a house bought by Iranian exiles in Neauphle-le-Château, a village near Paris, France.
-The Shah hoped that Khomeini would be cut off from the mosques of Najaf and be cut off from the protest movement.
+The Shah wished that Khomeini would be cut off from the mosques of Najaf and the protest movement.
 Instead, the plan backfired badly.
-With superior French telephone and postal connections (compared to Iraqi ones), Khomeini's supporters flooded Iran with tapes and recordings of his sermons.
+French telephone and postal connections, superior to those of Iraq, let Khomeini's supporters flood Iran with tapes and recordings of his sermons.

 Worse for the Shah was that the Western media, especially the British Broadcasting Corporation (BBC), immediately put Khomeini into the spotlight.
 Khomeini rapidly became a household name in the West, portraying himself as an "Eastern mystic" who did not seek power, but instead sought to "free" his people from "oppression."
-Many western media outlets, usually critical of such claims, became one of Khomeini's most powerful tools.
+Many Western media outlets, usually critical of such claims, became one of Khomeini's most powerful tools.

 In addition, the media coverage eroded the influence of other, more moderate clergy such as Ayatollah Shariatmadari and Ayatollah Taleghani.
 The BBC itself later issued a statement admitting to having a "critical" disposition to the Shah, saying that its broadcasts helped to "change the collective perception of the population."

 In November, secular National Front leader Karim Sanjabi flew to Paris to meet Khomeini.
 There the two signed an agreement for a draft constitution that would be "Islamic and democratic".
 It signaled the now official alliance between the clergy and the secular opposition.
-In order to help create a democratic façade, Khomeini placed Westernized figures (such as Sadegh Ghotbzadeh and Ebrahim Yazdi) as the public spokesmen of the opposition, and never spoke to the media of his intentions to create a theocracy.
+To help create a democratic façade, Khomeini placed Westernized figures (such as Sadegh Ghotbzadeh and Ebrahim Yazdi) as the public spokesmen of the opposition, and never spoke to the media of his intentions to create a theocracy.

 University of Tehran protest (5 November)

-Street demonstrations continued at full force with little response from the military; by late October, government officials effectively even ceded the University of Tehran to student protesters.
-Worse, the opposition was increasingly becoming armed with weapons, firing at soldiers and attacking banks and government buildings in an attempt to destabilize the country.
+Street demonstrations continued at full force with little response from the military; by late October, government officials effectively ceded the University of Tehran to student protesters.
+Worse, the opposition was increasingly becoming armed, firing at soldiers and attacking banks and government buildings in an attempt to destabilize the country.

 On 5 November, demonstrations at University of Tehran became deadly after a fight broke out with armed soldiers.
 Within hours, Tehran broke out into a full-scale riot.
 Block after block of Western symbols such as movie theaters and department stores, as well as government and police buildings, were seized, looted, and burned.
 The British embassy in Tehran was partially burned and vandalized as well, and the American embassy nearly suffered the same fate.
 The event became known to foreign observers as "The Day Tehran Burned."

 Many of the rioters were young teenage boys, often organized by the mosques in southern Tehran, and encouraged by their mullahs to attack and destroy western and secular symbols.
 The army and police, confused about their orders and under pressure from the Shah not to risk initiating violence, effectively gave up and did not intervene.